 To create a new rule and add a tag, click "New Rule"

 Next, click the arrow next to "Select User-Type," then choose the option that best. fits your objective.

 From here, you can select the tag rule you would like to employ by clicking on the arrow next to "With any tags."

 Finally, click and drag tags from the cloud on the right hand side of the page into the "Drop Tags Here" box.
 The tags will look something like this when you've added them to the rule:

 If you select "Extra Options," you can define permissions even further by utilizing an "And/Or without the tags" option.
 Once you've clicked and dragged these tags onto the "Drop Tags Here" box, the rule will look something like this.

 Access Control works with the Groups feature by allowing you to customize which features are offered to the user groups you've created.
-The Hub has many useful and powerful features to offer to patients, and Access Control puts you in control of how these features can best serve your practice!There are two ways to adjust the Access Control settings of a particular group:
+The Hub has many useful and powerful features to offer to members, and Access Control puts you in control of how these features can best serve your business!There are two ways to adjust the Access Control settings of a particular group: